Global Compact against Corruption. OECD Convention. ICC Anti-corruption Clause (4 ECTS, )

 Corruption adds up to 10% to the total cost of doing business globally.

-Every year the EU loses 1% of its GDP (120,000 million Euros) for the corruption effects.
+Every year the EU loses 1% of its GDP (120,000 million Euros) for corruption effects.

-- 78% of the citizens of the EU believe that the most serious problem in his country is the corruption
+78% of the citizens of EU believe that the most serious problem in

-- According to Transparency International, 5% of the people of the EU has paid
+According to Transparency International, 5% of the people of EU has paid

 some type of bribery

-- The NISPA estimated that the corruption could rise between 20% and 25% the final cost of the public procurement
+The NISPA estimated that corruption could rise between 20% and 25% the final cost of public procurement

-- The EU recognizes that his “Member States are not entirely prepared to fight
+The European Union recognizes that his “Member States are not entirely prepared to fight

 against corruption for themselves”